-Ethos is the property that determines our moral conduct.

 9. Its purport in this interpretative induction is the cause to which humanity should strive to fulfill in ethos.

-11. Temperance is the moderation that gives us forbearance.
+11. Temperance is the primary moderation that gives us forbearance and principle.

-12. Prudence is the restraint that guides, our awareness.
+12. Prudence is the necessary restraint that guides our awareness.

-13. Courage is the fortitude that protects our belief.
+13. Courage is the immense fortitude that protects our belief.

-14. Justice is the cause that provides retribution.
+14. Justice is the immeasurable cause that provides retribution.

-15. From these elements mentioned, we construct the concept of virtue.
+15. From these elements mentioned, we construct the basic concept of what is to us virtue.

-16. Virtue must always be governed by these principles.
+16. Virtue must always be governed, by these priscan principles that we depend on for its motivation and arete.

-19. Nothing seems suitable, without the discipline of moral conduct.
+19. Nothing seems suitable, without the discipline of moral conduct to guide us, in our observable journey of philosophy.

-21. It has been attached to the history of our humanity, since its original inception.
+21. It has been attached to the history and evolution of our humanity, since its original inception.
+Socrates stated virtue could be taught.
+He believed that the unexamined life wasn't worth living.
+One must seek knowledge and wisdom before private interests.

-22. It is the aretaic pillar of the state of moral excellence.
+22. It is the aretaic pillar of the state of moral excellence that we strive to emulate with perfection.

-23. How we procure its attainment is the question that at times, eludes our consciousness.
+23. How we procure its attainment is the question that at times, eludes our unaware consciousness.

-24. To attempt to consolidate the main principle of its precept is to acknowledge its veracity.
+24. To attempt to consolidate the main principle of its precept is to acknowledge its veracity and not condone its misinterpretation.

-25. The clarity of that argument is seen, in the truth of its purpose.
+25. The clarity of that argument is seen, in the truth of its purpose and its paragon perceived.

-26. The notion of virtue is the procurement of ethics and our sophrosyne.
+26. The common notion of virtue is to obtain the procurement of ethics and our sophrosyne.

 27. What we establish as foundation in our thoughts and emotions is connective to the relativity of our demeanour.